Resume of Chris Nadovich

 Designed a propagation channel simulator matrix for automated testing of multiple RF communications devices.

-Lambda Sciences, Villanova, PA, 2002
+Lambda Sciences, Villanova, PA (2002)

 Designed an L-band multi-channel phase tracking radar receiver.

-KVH Industries, Middletown, RI, 2001
+KVH Industries, Middletown, RI (2001)

 Designed a low cost X-band LNA for a commercial phased array application.

-Lambda Sciences, Villanova, PA, 2001
+Lambda Sciences, Villanova, PA (2001)

 Designed a 6 channel X-band receiver for a switched SAR/Chirp instrumentation radar.

-Aeroflex-Lintek, Powell, OH, 2000
+Aeroflex-Lintek, Powell, OH (2000)

-Consulting systems engineer in support of a successful effort to develop and market a next-generation automated test instrument.
+Designed numerous RF upconverter and downconverter circuits in microstrip as part of an overall redesign of a synthetic instrumentation system.
 Was a key software and hardware architect of this system and participated in numerous technical and marketing decisions based on extensive conversations with customers and in collaboration with sales and engineering personnel.

 R&D Engineer in charge of custom hardware development.
 Developed a W-Band (94 GHz) radar transceiver for a Compact RCS range, and a 68HC11 based control system for UHF high power amplifiers.